Jonathan Tweet: Career

-Tweet was lead designer on the third edition of Dungeons & Dragons.
+In 2000, Tweet was lead designer on the third edition of Dungeons & Dragons.
 Tweet, Monte Cook, and Skip Williams all contributed to the 3rd edition Player's Handbook, Dungeon Master's Guide, and Monster Manual, and then each designer wrote one of the books based on those contributions.
-Tweet oversaw the Chainmail Miniatures Game design team, and Skaff Elias was responsible for the main design work and Chris Pramas created the game world.
-Tweet became the head of the miniatures group, and the Dungeons & Dragons Miniatures Game (2003) was the result of the work by Tweet, Rob Heinsoo, and Skaff Elias.
+In 2001, Tweet oversaw the Chainmail Miniatures Game design team, and Skaff Elias was responsible for the main design work while Chris Pramas created the game world.
+Tweet became the head of the miniatures group, and, in 2003, the Dungeons & Dragons Miniatures Game was the result of the work by Tweet, Elias and Rob Heinsoo.
 On December 2, 2008, Tweet was laid off from Wizards of the Coast.

-13th Age a d20 System RPG, designed by Heinsoo and Tweet was published by Pelgrane Press on August 3, 2013.
-The pre-release version was a nominee for the RPG Geek RPG of the Year 2013.
+13th Age, a d20 System RPG designed by Heinsoo and Tweet, was published by Pelgrane Press on August 3, 2013.
+The pre-release version was a nominee for the RPGGeek "Geek RPG of the Year 2013".

-In 2015 Tweet published Grandmother Fish, a Kickstarter-funded book described as "the first book to teach evolution to preschoolers".
+In 2015, Tweet published Grandmother Fish, a Kickstarter-funded book described as "the first book to teach evolution to preschoolers".
 While criticized by creationist organizations, it has been praised by science educators.